NFDI4Microbiota/MetadataStandards/README.md

     enhancing the consistency and usability of the collected metadata.
     <br><br>

+After additional consideration and overviews of the current literature, the creators of this GitHub repository also agreed that the following sections could and should be found here:

+-   examples of **commonly used licenses** under which researchers can deposit data
+-   brief description of use of **Ontologies** and how they help you describe your data

 In the context of metadata quality standards in microbial science, two main categories are being considered: